alyssamichelle/progress/The Future of JS 2018.md

 Gartner predicts that “by 2020, progressive web apps will have replaced 50% of general-purpose, consumer-facing mobile apps”.

 I don’t know about 50%, but I do predict more and more big name companies implementing progressive web app features on their sites in 2018 and beyond.

-## Quotes

-**#onelove**

-> "I am an Angular + RxJS + TypeScript + CLI dev for a year now after AngularJS.
-Came from Java world thats why I picked Angular which easily fit in the same mindset.
-Cheers guys!" — Attila Csanyi@attila-csanyi

-> if you came from pure JS world then React is the best choice.
-If you came from enterprise .NET or Java, Angular is very similar in mindset, so easy to start and also a whole package, not just node libs, which is hard to keep up with and figure it out which should be chosen
-5 days ago
-Attila Csanyi
-I convinced senior JS devs in the past to migrate AngularJS 1.6 to Angular + TypeScript.
-Was hard in the beginning, but after almost a year they really enjoy the benefits of the decision.
-5 days ago
-its a question of your team and previous skillset to decide which Framework you should choose next imho
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHNFcycFpRdWdrMVlnMmZ1Ijp7In
 RleHQiOiJbTWljcm9zb2Z0XShodHRwczovL2dpdGh1Yi5jb20v